 Publication of Event Images

-Images captured at events may be published on that event’s social media feeds and/or that event’s website and/or shared on official parkrun territory social media feeds and/or websites.
+Images captured at events may be published on that event’s social media feeds, that event’s website and/or shared on official parkrun territory social media feeds and/or websites.

 Right to Object